Advocacy for policy and systems change.

 Purpose of this Study:

-We are conducting a comprehensive study to learn more about the lives and experiences of LGBTQIA+ people in South King County.
+We conducted a comprehensive study to learn more about the lives and experiences of LGBTQIA+ people in South King County.
 Specifically, we aim to gather information about housing, jobs, health, transportation, and voting experiences.
 Our goal is to understand the challenges faced by the community, identify their needs, and highlight what is working well.
 This information will help local organizations, leaders, policymakers, and supporters improve services and create better policies for the LGBTQIA+ community in South King County.

 Why This Study Matters:

 The unique perspectives gathered from this study will provide essential insights into the challenges and opportunities faced by the LGBTQIA+ community.
-By partnering with us, your organization will play a crucial role in helping to create strategies and programs that truly reflect and meet the needs of our community.
+By partnering with us, your organization will play a crucial role in helping to create strategies and programs that truly reflect and meet the needs of our community

 LGBTQIA+ South King County Collaborative